XinyeZhao/Auto_Dumper/readme.md

 ## 2. Using Auto_Dumper

 ### Dependencies:
-It is confirmed that Auto_Dumper works on Windows with [msys2](https://www.msys2.org/).
-Of course, You also need to install `gdb` on msys2 by `pacman -S gdb`.
+Auto_Dumper works on Windows with gdb installed.
+In order to install gdb, users can install msys2 from here: [msys2](https://www.msys2.org/).
+Users can then install `gdb` on msys2 by running the following command: `pacman -S gdb`.

-You also need to install the following python package(s) in your msys2 environment:
+Please also install the following python package(s) in your msys2 environment:
 `pip install pygdbmi`

-This script relies on [procdump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) to take memory dump of running processes.
+This script relies on [procdump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) to take a memory dump of running processes.
 You can find the executables in the `./procdump` folder.
 You can also download yourself if you wish.
 Please make sure the `write_dump()` function is invoking the version of procdump that matches your operating system.

 ### Usage:
 `python auto_dumper.py [breakpoint instruction address] [malware exe name]`